Skelmis/nexttest/readme.md

 - [ ] Run all tests for a given repo
   - `python -m nexttest -repo nextcord` -> Would execute all nextcord associated tests
 - [ ] Support for both `disnake` and `nextcord` bots
+- [ ] Ship tests with Pypi build.
+I'm lazy, and it saves git cloning for most of my use-cases.

 Note, tests will be written with `pytest`. `NextTest` simply provides the means to test discord bots within `pytest`.